silverstripe/silverstripe-lessons-v4/README.md

 Searching by region title is nice, but it doesn't make a whole lot of sense for this to be a free text field, since our regions are a known list.
 It really should be a dropdown that allows us to choose from all the regions that have been added to the database.
 That way, the user doesn't have to worry about making a spelling error, and has a better idea of what's in the system.

-In order to do that, we'll have to write some executable code, which can't placed in a static variable assignment, so let's change `private static $searchable_fields` to `public function searchableFields()`, and we'll return an array.
+In order to do that, we'll have to write some executable code, which can't be placed in a static variable assignment, so let's change `private static $searchable_fields` to `public function searchableFields()`, and we'll return an array.

 ```php
 namespace SilverStripe\Lessons;